 We believe God created man with the duty to serve and obey his creator-king, and called to build culture (cultural mandate) as sub-creators; and that mankind accomplishes this calling as two distinct, yet complementary genders – male and female.
 God created man as both male and female and ordained marriage as a union between one man and one woman as the basis for the family, with the chief responsibility to fulfill mankind’s calling and with the primary responsibility for raising children; God established the sexual union exclusively within the bonds of marriage; God also established the husband as the head of the family unit.

 We support the work of Christian institutions and organizations that are catholic* (pertaining to the church established throughout the world) and evangelical.
 We are committed to the implementation of the social and cultural implications of God’s Law for the well-being of man and created order.
 We believe that our faith should be visible in our actions as we seek to be faithful disciples of Christ, enduring in love and obedience until He returns to consummate His Kingdom.

-Summarily, we embrace and adopt the essential truths of catholic* Christianity (i.e., those held by all Christians throughout the world as unified in the Lord Jesus Christ) as articulated by the Apostles’ Creed, and in the ecumenical councils of Nicea, Constantinople and Chalcedon, and the system of doctrine expressed in the creeds of the Protestant Reformation, including the Belgic Confession, the Heidelberg Catechism, the Second London Confession of 1689, the Thirty-nine Articles of the Church of England, The Second Helvetic Confession, the Savoy Declaration, the Westminster Confession of Faith, and the catechisms of Westminster, both Larger and Shorter.
+Summarily, we embrace and adopt the essential truths of catholic* Christianity (i.e., those held by all Christians throughout the world as unified in the Lord Jesus Christ) as articulated by the Apostles’ Creed, and in the ecumenical councils of Nicea, Constantinople and Chalcedon, and the system of doctrine expressed in the creeds of the Protestant Reformation, including the Belgic Confession, the Canons of Dort, the Heidelberg Catechism, the Second London Confession of 1689, the Thirty-nine Articles of the Church of England, The Second Helvetic Confession, the Savoy Declaration, the Westminster Confession of Faith, and the catechisms of Westminster, both Larger and Shorter.